Ram Sharan Sharma: Education and achievements

 Sharma got the Campbell Memorial Gold Medal (for outstanding Indologist) for 1983 by the Asiatic Society of Bombay in November 1987; received the H. K. Barpujari Biennial National Award by Indian History Congress for Urban Decay in India in 1992 and worked as national fellow of the Indian Council of Historical Research (1988–91).
-He is a member of many academic committees and associations.
+He was a member of many academic committees and associations.
 He has also been recipient of the K. P. Jayaswal Fellowship of the K. P. Jayaswal Research Institute, Patna (1992–94); he was invited to receive Hem Chandra Raychaudhuri Birth Centenary Gold Medal for outstanding historian from Asiatic Society in August 2001; and in 2002 the Indian History Congress gave him the Vishwanath Kashinath Rajwade Award for his lifelong service and contribution to Indian history.
 He got D.Litt.
 (Honoris Causa) from The University of Burdwan and a similar degree from Central Institute of Higher Tibetan Studies, Sarnath, Varanasi.
-He is also the president of the editorial group of the scholastic magazine Social Science Probings.
-He is a member of the board of Khuda Bakhsh Oriental Public Library.
+He was also the president of the editorial group of the scholastic magazine Social Science Probings.
+He was a member of the board of Khuda Bakhsh Oriental Public Library.
 His works have been translated into many Indian languages apart from being written in Hindi and English.
 Fifteen of his works have been translated into Bengali.
 Apart from Indian languages many of his works have been translated into many foreign languages like Japanese, French, German, Russian, etc.

 In the opinion of fellow historian Professor Irfan Habib, "D. D. Kosambi and R. S. Sharma, together with Daniel Thorner, brought peasants into the study of Indian history for the first time."
 Prof. Dwijendra Narayan Jha published a book in his honour in 1996, titled "Society and Ideology in India: ed.
 Essays in Honour of Professor R. S. Sharma" (Munshiram Manoharlal, Delhi, 1996).
 In his honour, a selection of essays was published by the K. P. Jaiswal Research Institute, Patna in 2005.

 Journalist Sham Lal writes about him, "R. S. Sharma, a perceptive historian of Ancient India, has too great a regard for the truth about the social evolution in India over a period of two thousand years, stretching from 1500 BC to 500 AD, to take refuge in a world of make-believe."